andr-ew/rpls/README.md

 # rpls

 varispeed multitap echo.
-3 taps – including one record tap – cycle through 3 buffers. alter the rate of each playback tap independently from the record tap  to create sliced rhyhtmic & harmonic counterpoint from a simple input signal, free of tape-head-collision clicks.
+3 taps (one recording, two playing) cycle through 3 buffers. alter the rate of each playback tap independently from the record tap  to create sliced rhyhtmic & harmonic counterpoint from a simple input signal, free of tape-head-collision clicks.

 a spiritual successor to [alliterate](https://github.com/andr-ew/prosody#alliterate), inspired by strymon magneto.